 Today, we’re going to cover how to hit more topspin on the forehand.

-I know a lot of players struggle with getting enough topspin on their forehand, despite using a semiwestern grip.
-There can be a number of factors causing this problem.
-The main factors being your first move, your swing path, your contact point, and your finish.
-So in this article, I’m going to go over each of those areas, and show you how you can dial them in to start hitting extreme topspin forehands.
+I know a lot of players struggle with getting enough topspin on their tennis forehand, despite using a semi-western grip.
+In fact, there can be a number of factors causing this problem.

 Topspin Forehand First Move

-Player’s looking to discover how to hit more topspin on the forehand can benefit greatly from modelling Novak Djokovic.
+Player’s looking to discover how to hit more topspin on the forehand can benefit greatly from modeling Novak Djokovic, especially his first move.

-When your racquet strings are facing the back fence during your backswing, it’s going to make it a lot easier for you drop under the ball, and brush up to create more topspin,
+When your racquet strings are facing the back fence during your backswing, it’s going to make it a lot easier for you to drop under the ball, and brush up to create more topspin.

 Topspin Forehand Swing Path